zKxnai/steam-achievement-manager-plus/README.md

 - News feed for favorite games

 ### ToDo (listed by prio)
-- Add info at top right, how many games are displayed
 - Add button functionality
 - Show when game is played
 - News feed